BareFeetWare/BFWFetch/README.md

 #  BFWFetch
 Simple and Robust API Calls, using the Fetchable protocol

+Note: BFWFetch now uses async/await.
+For the Combine version, check out the older feature/combine branch.

 ## Introduction

 The `Fetchable` protocol provides a simple and flexible way to fetch data from API calls.

-Read more detail about Fetchable in the [Better Programming publication on Medium](https://medium.com/p/4ddf8710d1a0/).
+Read more detail about Fetchable (for Combine) in the [Better Programming publication on Medium](https://medium.com/p/4ddf8710d1a0/).

 A `Fetchable` type must provide: